 In the southwest corner of the state, situated between the West Yellowstone gate and Missoula, these three destinations are a great representation of how Montana grew to be the state it is today.
 Virginia City is a well-preserved ghost town from the gold rush, Victorian era just outside of West Yellowstone – fun for the whole family!
 Lewis and Clark Caverns is a limestone cavern filled with amazing stalactites, stalagmites, and more.
 Its about one hour from Virginia City and has a nice campground right at the State Park.
 Access to the caverns is by guided tour only so make sure to plan for the 2-hour tour ahead of time.
 There are many steps; therefore, mobile capability is a must.
 The geologic wonders will impress the whole family!

 Butte deserves an entire blog post on its own.
 This town is rife with history from being the center of the Industrial Revolution’s copper mining, to arguably starting the labor revolution and beginning the modern era’s union force, to being the birthplace of none other than Evel Knievel.
 It’s a somewhat depressed large town these days, but there are still MANY things to do here and I believe it is in the beginning stages of a cultural renaissance that could revitalize Butte beyond that of its glory days.
 While there, we stayed at the boutique Miner’s Hotel in the Kelley Suite, situated in “Uptown Butte” within walking distance to bars and restaurants.
 We enjoyed a dinner at Park 217 and a lunch at the Hummingbird Café.
-In between this, we took the Butte Chamber of Commerce’s Trolley Tour led by a local high school history teach who provided all kinds of entertaining history to absorb along the ride.
+In between this, we took the Butte Chamber of Commerce’s Trolley Tour led by a local high school history teacher who provided all kinds of entertaining history to absorb along the ride.
 As part of the trip, we got to visit the Berkeley Pit, one of the world’s largest open pit mining operations.
 My daughter really enjoyed the trolley ride!

 Anaconda is about 20 minutes northwest of Butte and also played an important role in the

 industrial revolution as much of the copper smelting took place here.
 Anaconda is home to one of the world’s largest freestanding masonry structures, the Anaconda Smoke Stack.
 Anaconda is also home to the best steak in the world!
 In my not-so-humble opinion (I have spent a lot of money on steak in some very upscale steak restaurants around the world), the best steak you’ll ever eat is at Barclay II in Anaconda, Montana.
 Period.
 End of story.
 But, seriously, they dry age their prime steaks and I just can’t enjoy a rib steak anywhere else.
-They also craft a mean martini and all dinners are served “supper club style”, which means they come with antipasti, salad, breadsticks, shrimp cocktail, spaghetti and ravioli, with a side of your choice potato, and it all ends with a nice scoop of spumoni or ice cream.
+They also craft a mean martini and all dinners are served “supper club style”, which means they come with antipasti, salad, breadsticks, shrimp cocktail, spaghetti, and ravioli, with a side of your choice potato, and it all ends with a nice scoop of spumoni or ice cream.
 I seriously recommend you go out of your way to eat here.

 Philipsburg, my hometown, is the winner of Sunset Magazine’s Best Municipal Makeover/ Reinvention.
 When I was a kid, this place was struggling.
 It had been a booming mining community in its heyday, but as times changed, the community struggled.
 Meanwhile, some ambitious and creative people in town literally painted the buildings, planted some flowers, and presto!
 It is now a flourishing cultural small town that has a growing tourism economy.
 I’m not going to lie.
 It took more than a few cans of

 paint and some flowers and there are definitely people still going through hard times there, but the community bands together better than any other place I’ve seen in the USA (and I’ve lived in many places!)
 This town exhibits what it means to be American and I encourage you to check it out.
 Aside from that, there are some really fun things to do here as well.
-Depending on the season, you could be fly-fishing to your hearts content or skiing in some world-class powder.
-Or, if that’s not your thing, you can shop ‘til you drop, mine sapphires, attend the theater, check out a ghost town, visit some museums, drink award winning beer, or eat some delicious grub.
-Lodging ranges from cozy vacation rentals, to comfortable B&Bs, to the World’s Only Forbes Travel Guide Five-Star Guest Ranch, The Ranch at Rock Creek.
+Depending on the season, you could be fly-fishing to your heart’s content or skiing in some world-class powder.
+Or, if that’s not your thing, you can shop ‘til you drop, mine sapphires, attend the theater, check out a ghost town, visit some museums, drink award-winning beer, or eat some delicious grub.
+Lodging ranges from cozy vacation rentals to comfortable B&Bs, to the World’s Only Forbes Travel Guide Five-Star Guest Ranch, The Ranch at Rock Creek.
 There is always some kind of event going on in town, no matter what time of year, so plan to visit and let me know how I can help you!

 Bozeman & Livingston